Logging practices

 Provide complete context to support

-When reporting issues to PubNub support, provide complete logs:
+When reporting issues to PubNub support, include comprehensive logging information:

 Monitor log volume